anth0nyhle/MobileAirQualitySLV/README.md

-# MobileAirQualitySLV
-[Utah-COMP5960] Applied Data Visualization - final project on visualizing mobile air quality monitoring data collected in the Salt Lake Valley
+# Mobile Monitoring of Air Quality in the Salt Lake Valley